owncloud-archive/documentation/admin_manual/appliance/howto-update-owncloud.rst

 .. image:: ../images/appliance/ucs/upgrade-owncloud/confirm-owncloud-uninstall.png

-, responding to the required confirmations, until the process is finished.
+Follow the process until it's finished.
 Then, click on "**Close**" in the upper right corner.

 .. note::